Mowbray

 PROFILE FAQ

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely affecting the region.
-Key initiatives include Northern Suburbs Community Recreation Hub (The Hub), kanamaluka Cultural Centre (including Conference & Exhibition Space), UTAS Stadium Redevelopment, and Newnham Subdivision (Fairlands Property).
+AreaSearch has identified 21 projects that could affect the area.
+Notable ones include Northern Suburbs Community Recreation Hub (The Hub), kanamaluka Cultural Centre (including Conference & Exhibition Space), Flood Levee Protected Areas Specific Area Plan, and UTAS Stadium Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.